26 Awesome Uses for a Raspberry Pi

 Although printing is available natively on iOS devices, Android tablets and phones will require a dedicated app.
 Most new printers offer support for printing from mobile devices.
 With a Raspberry Pi, you can extend this functionality to older printers!

-While there are no figures, there’s a very strong possibility that the main use for a Raspberry Pi is as a Kodi media center.
+It’s likely that the main use for a Raspberry Pi is as a Kodi media center.
 Available as disk images, several Kodi builds have been released, with OSMC and OpenElec among the most popular.

 It doesn’t stop with retro gaming.
 You probably know that your Raspberry Pi’s default operating system, Raspbian, comes with a special version of Minecraft pre-installed.
 But did you know that your Pi can be used as a game server too?